bricrsa/azuredatabricks_loganalytics/README.md

 The cost for Azure resources largely related to VM, Storage, Networking etc, with the largest of these typically being the VM costs.

 You can use the Azure Pricing Calculator to get a rough guide on the cost of a particular cluster per hour.
 There are some variations that occur, such has how many disks get added to each node, but we will not consider that here.
+To populate the below table, choose your Databricks workload type and region, the VM family and type and add the per hour compute cost, DBU for that compute and the DBU per hour price into the table.

 Using the Cluster logs and the create event, we can discover the pool id and number of workers for jobs clusters.